nattavut7/Appendicitis-CNN/README.md

 # Appendicitis Detection using Lightweight CNN

-This repository provides the implementation of an ultra-lightweight CNN framework for detecting acute appendicitis from abdominal CT images.
+This repository provides the implementation of An Ultra-Lightweight CNN Framework for Automated Acute Appendicitis Detection from CT Images with Explainable Uncertainty Estimation.

 ## Model Performance
 - Accuracy: 99.7%